 Mather House 217

-Elliot Posner’s research focuses on international cooperation, regulatory power and new market formation.
-His publications on the politics of finance explore the internal sources of the EU’s external power, the changing terms of Transatlantic regulatory cooperation and the increasing relevance of transnational soft law.
-He and Abraham Newman are currently writing a book about the impact of non-binding financial regulatory agreements on powerful international players (the US, EU and financial services interest groups).
-His first book, The Origins of Europe’s New Stock Markets (Harvard University Press, 2009), is about the EU politics surrounding smaller company finance and addresses classic and new questions about the nature and origins of markets, their relationship to politics and bureaucracy, and institutional change and innovation.
-His articles and book chapters have appeared or are forthcoming in the European Journal of International Relations, Journal of European Public Policy, International Organization, the Review of International Political Economy, World Politics and edited volumes.
+Elliot Posner’s research focuses on cooperation, soft law, regulatory power and new market formation in the global political arena.
+His publications on the politics of finance explore the internal sources of the EU’s external power, the changing terms of Transatlantic regulatory cooperation and the distributive effects of international soft law.
+Voluntary Disruptions: International Soft Law, Finance and Power (Oxford University Press, forthcoming), co-authored with Abraham Newman, is about the impact of non-binding financial regulatory agreements on the United States, the European Union and financial services industry groups.
+It investigates core theoretical topics about temporality, institutional context and power.
+The Origins of Europe’s New Stock Markets (Harvard University Press, 2009) is about the EU politics surrounding smaller company finance and venture capital.
+It addresses classic and new questions about the nature and origins of markets, their relationship to politics and bureaucracy, and institutional change and innovation.
+His articles and book chapters have appeared in the European Journal of International Relations, Journal of European Public Policy, International Organization, the Review of International Political Economy, World Politics and edited volumes.

 He is the recipient of a 2012 European Union Affairs Fulbright research grant and spent the 2011-12 academic year as a visiting scholar at Sciences-Po’s Centre d’études européenes in Paris and at Bruegel, a Brussels-based think tank.